 Proper electrical function and access in a home is pretty much completely necessary to support normal daily activity.
 We need power for lights, for cooking, security, entertainment, and even more!
 But though many of these can be wired to operate on the same circuit, there are some that absolutely must be placed on a singular, dedicated circuit.
 Want to know which ones?
 Find out by following along with th experts at Hoffman Electrical & A/C!

-For dedicated circuit installation, wiring, and complete electrical services in Tampa and St. Petersburg contact the certified electricians at Hoffman Electrical today!
+For dedicated circuit installation, wiring, and complete electrical services in Tampa and St. Petersburg contact the certified electricians at Hoffman Electrical & A/C today!

 What Are Dedicated Circuits?